 This Eastern European city has so many places to stay, especially near the river and the Old Town.
 Choose from sociable party hostels to the quieter, more refined 5-star Prague hotels.

 Hopping on an old tram in Prague is a must and is one of the cheapest ways to get around on public transport.
 The trams and buses run into the night, but Prague is a great city to walk around during the day and is very safe.

 Day Tours in Prague

-Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Prague.
-Choose from a tour with a local guide around Prague Castle, a best of Prague by foot and bus and river cruise, or a Prague by Night: 3 hour dinner cruise.
-There are so many to choose from and it’s really simple to use.
-Just check the reviews, price and availability then book online.
+Get Your Guide helps you find top-rated activities and day tours in worldwide destinations, including Prague.
+Choose from a tour with a local guide around Prague Castle, a best of Prague by foot and bus and river cruise, or a Prague by Night: 3-hour dinner cruise.
+There are so many to choose from, and it’s really simple to use.
+Just check the reviews, price, and availability, then book online.

 Day Trips From Prague for the Solo Adventurer